 This section is about making your existing Maven project Karate ready and how to make Karate work with Gradle.

-If you have already a maven project and want to make that Karate ready, you only need to add the following dependencies to your project
+If you have already a maven project and want to make that Karate ready, you only need to add the following dependencies

 If you want to place the